cy2hq/fontys-project-faqllm23-documentation/Deployment.md

 ### Deployment via Github Actions

+We utilize Github Actions for the deployment of our backend application.
+Azure supplies us with an Actions manifest which we adjust by eliminating some redundant steps, such as constructing of a zip file fragment but also adding a database migration application step.

-In our backend application deployment using Github Actions, we are leveraging certain secrets that are crucial for its smooth operation.
-These secrets include:
+Significantly, deployment necessitates specific secrets that are vital for seamless functioning.
+These secrets are:

 1. **AZUREAPPSERVICE_PUBLISHPROFILE**: This is a necessary secret for publishing our application on Azure App Service.
 You can obtain the value for the secret by following the instructions provided [here](https://learn.microsoft.com/en-us/visualstudio/azure/how-to-get-publish-profile-from-azure-app-service?view=vs-2022).